oroszgy/awesome-hungarian-nlp/README.md

 - [HuLU](https://github.com/nytud/HuLU) Hungarian Language Understanding Benchmark Kit
    - [HuCOLA](https://github.com/nytud/HuCOLA) Hungarian Corpus of Linguistic Acceptability
    - [HuCoPA](https://github.com/nytud/HuCoPA) Hungarian Choice of Plausible Alternatives Corpus
+   - [HuCommitmentBank](https://github.com/nytud/HuCommitmentBank) is a corpus of naturally occurring discourses whose final sentence contains a clause-embedding predicate under an entailment canceling operator.
    - [HuSST](https://github.com/nytud/HuSST) Hungarian version of the Sentiment Treebank
    - [HuWNLI](https://github.com/nytud/HuWNLI) Anaphora resolution datasets for Hungarian as an inference task
    - [HuWS](https://github.com/nytud/HuWS) is the Hungarian set of the Winograd schemas
+   - [HuRTE](https://github.com/nytud/HuRTE) is the  Hungarian version of the Recognizing Textual Entailment datasets
 - [HuRC](https://huggingface.co/datasets/NYTK/HuRC) Hungarian Corpus for Reading Comprehension with Commonsense Reasoning
 - [ELTE Poetry Corpus](https://github.com/ELTE-DH/poetry-corpus) is a database of complete poems of 50 Hungarian canonical poets together with the sound devices of the poems and the grammatical features of words in XML format
 - [ELTE Novel Corpus](https://github.com/ELTE-DH/regenykorpusz) is a database of 400 Hungarian novels (with the annotation of structural units and the grammatical features of words in TEI XML format)